Bhuvanlakhera23/sim2real_go2_rl/README.md

 ros2 topic list
 ```

-## 3. Connect the Robot Wirelessly
+## 3. Connect the Robot Wirelessly (This step has to be done each time you connect the robot to a new network)

 ### Configure wifi on the robot
 ```bash